Blood in Chicken Poop

 It's pretty easy to diagnose coccidiosis with a fecal flotation test, a routine test to detect worms.
 You don't have to wait for lab results.
 If you have a microscope that has a lens with at least a 400x magnification, you can check for coccidiosis yourself.

-Treatment with Amprolium is very effective, but it’s best to start as soon as possible.
+Treatment with Amprolium is very effective, but starting as soon as possible is best.

 If you want to know more, check out our complete guide on coccidiosis, its symptoms, treatments, and a detailed explanation of the life cycle of the exotic parasite that's causing the disease.